sahilsaxena21/The_Leaky_Cauldron/README.md

 **Key Points:**
 1. Make sure to 'burp' the bottle (i.e. release CO2 pressure inside bottle by opening the cap) once every 24 hours
-2. Only carbonate for 3 days max.
+2. Only carbonate for 3 days max. at room temperature.
+Afterwhich, put the bottle inside your fridge ≤4 °C to slow yeast activity to near-dormant levels.
+You do not need to 'burp' at all once in the fridge.
 3. Start with liquid flavourings (fruit juice, ginger juice, strained purée) as opposed to adding solid/whole food chunks inside bottle.
 Liquid-based flavourings infuse faster, ferment more evenly, and are easier to clean.
 4. Enjoy being creative with your flavourings!